tropotek/betacrawler/README.md

 #### Tank Model

 To start with you will need a Tank model.
-If you have a 3D Printer and a bit of time on your hands A fantastic starting model is the [RC Tank - By Staind](https://www.thingiverse.com/thing:2414983).
+If you have a 3D Printer and a bit of time on your hands a fantastic starting model is the [RC Tank - By Staind](https://www.thingiverse.com/thing:2414983).

+But I assume if you have come here then you have the model part sorted out already. ;-)

 #### Arduino & PPM